DF3NDR/web3-security/src/README.md

 ## Prerequisites

 The [first section](Book/01-Intro.md) should be accessible to anyone with IT or technology experience.
-The **second section** starts to become more technical.
+The [second section](Book/0-web3_security_best_practices.md) starts to become more technical.
 An effort is made to make all the content accessible to as many people as possible by (eventually) providing links and suggestions in areas where more information is required.

 Nonetheless, it is impossible to avoid the inevitable narrowing of audience focus as things progress.
 Again, the idea is to provide as much as possible so that section by section there is not too great a requirement for external technical experience.
-However, the **third section** is a deeper dive into the technical aspects of Smart Contract security, so some knowledge about developing Smart Contracts and Blockchain systems is expected.
+However, the [third section](Book/3/SmartContractSecurity.md), though still in draft form, is going to be a deeper dive into the technical aspects of Smart Contract security, so some knowledge about developing Smart Contracts and Blockchain systems is expected.

 ## Layout and Organization